Jersey City Menorah Lighting Ceremony 2021

 The Jersey City Tree Lighting Ceremony Come join in the festivities of the season at The City Hall Annex December 1, 2021 at 5:00pm

 Our 25th Annual Toy drive is fast approaching and we can really use your help.
 Please consider donating a new unwrapped toy for children ages 1-12 yrs. old.
-With your help, we have been able to bring holiday cheer to thousands of Jersey City children.
-We are hoping that we can count on your […]
+With […]

 Join us for the opening ceremony on November 20, 1021 Outdoor Festivities includes Food, Live Entertainment, Spoken Word and Holiday Shopping